 Live rotavirus vaccine development

-Since 2001, we have been part of a collaborative effort to develop and evaluate the 116E rotavirus vaccine candidate, supporting Bharat Biotech International, Ltd. (BBIL) in India to conduct initial development and early-stage clinical trials.
+Since 2001, we have been part of a collaborative effort to develop and evaluate ROTAVAC® (also known as “116E”), which obtained licensure in India in early 2014.
+We began by supporting Bharat Biotech in India to conduct initial development and early-stage clinical trials.
 This collaboration emerged from the Vaccine Action Program—a cooperative effort of the US and Indian governments—and drew on the seminal efforts of several leading experts in the rotavirus field, including Drs.
 M.K.
 Bhan, George Curlin, Roger Glass, and Harry Greenberg.
 In India, we drew on the expertise of the Department of Biotechnology (DBT) in the Ministry of Science and Technology, the Indian Institute of Science, the All India Institute of Medical Sciences, the National Institute of Immunology, and the Society for Applied Studies (SAS).
 In the United States, we relied on experts from the National Institutes of Health (NIH), the Centers for Disease Control and Prevention, and Stanford University.

 Bovine-human reassortant vaccine candidates

 The bovine-human reassortant vaccine (BRV), constructed by NIH, is designed to protect against the four most common rotavirus disease strains, as well as two that are largely present in Asia and Africa.
-The BRV is licensed to up to ten emerging-country manufacturers and one US company for further development.
+The BRV is licensed to several manufacturers, mostly based in emerging countries, for further development.

-PATH is working in partnership with Serum Institute of India, Ltd. (SIIL) to evaluate the safety and efficacy of their BRV candidate in a large-scale, multi-center Phase 3 trial in India.
-The trial, which will begin by mid-2013, will enroll infants in several locations throughout India and will last about three years.
-PATH and SIIL have already completed a range of activities to prepare for the Phase 3 trial, including identifying potential trial sites, conducting preparatory studies at several of the sites, and finalizing the manufacturing process and formulation of the vaccine.
+PATH is working in partnership with Serum Institute of India, Ltd. (SIIL) to conduct a Phase 3 efficacy trial of their oral BRV candidate, which launched in May 2014.
+The multicenter trial, which will last three years, is being conducted with a total of 7,500 infants at six study sites across India.
+PATH and SIIL also completed a range of activities to prepare for the Phase 3 trial, including assessing potential trial sites, conducting preparatory studies at several of the sites, and finalizing the manufacturing process and formulation of the vaccine.

-In addition, PATH has been directly supporting China National Biotec Group’s Wuhan Institute of Biological Products since 2007 to prepare for initial clinical trials of their BRV candidate.
+In addition, PATH has been directly supporting China National Biotec Group Co., Ltd.’s Wuhan Institute of Biological Products Co., Ltd. since 2007 to prepare for initial clinical trials of their oral BRV candidate, which are expected to begin in 2015.

 We also support the emerging-country manufacturers actively developing the BRV through a shared technology platform that provides a host of technologies, training, methodologies, and material.
 It is designed to meet common needs among the manufacturers, providing high-level expertise, minimizing cost, sharing knowledge, and ultimately accelerating the pace of development.
 Our work on the shared technology platform has included collaborations with the following groups: